Escape fractions from unattenuated Ly$\alpha$ emitters around luminous $z>6$ quasars: Unattenuated Lines from Galaxies Near Quasars

 Note that we aim to test whether galaxies near quasars show less attenuated {\lya} lines compared to galaxies outside the quasars' ionized bubble.
 Therefore, we need to exclude possible AGNs from our sample, as AGNs may also produce their own ionized bubbles and show unattenuated {\lya} lines.
 We identify possible AGNs by measuring the {\civ} line fluxes \citep[e.g.,][]{nakajima18,saxena22}.
 For each galaxy in our sample, we fit its spectrum at $1500\text{\AA}<\lambda_\text{rest}<1600\text{\AA}$ as a power-law continuum plus a Gaussian emission line.
 We find five galaxies with rest-frame {\civ} EW higher than 12{\AA}; according to \citet{nakajima18}, these objects are likely AGNs, and we exclude them from the rest of this Section.
 We present more information about these {\civ} emitters in the Appendix.

-The final sample consists of 50 galaxies at $6<z<7$ with $M_\text{UV}<-19$, including 28 galaxies in the J0100+2802 field and 22 galaxies in the J1148+5251 field.
+The final sample for this work consists of 50 galaxies at $6<z<7$ with $M_\text{UV}<-19$, including 28 galaxies in the J0100+2802 field and 22 galaxies in the J1148+5251 field.
 The median $M_\text{UV}$ of this sample is $-19.97$.
 Of these, 14 galaxies have a {\lya} line detection with $>3\sigma$ significance.
 Table \ref{tbl:sample} summarizes the properties of the galaxies in our sample.

+{ We end this subsection by discussing the faint galaxies $(M_\text{UV}<-19)$ targeted by our MSA observation, which are not included in the final sample.
+We fit the {\lya} lines for these galaxies, and 12 of them have {\lya} lines detections at $>3\sigma$ levels.
+The {\lya} line fluxes and equivalent widths (or the upper and lower limits of these quantities) for these $M_\text{UV}<-19$ galaxies are available online at the GitHub repository\footnote{https://github.com/cosmicdawn-mit/MASQUERADE\_LAE/tree/main} for the reader's reference.}